Vertus students featured on national news!

 Every student earns the credentials to get a good job in addition to a high school diploma.
 After graduation, each student chooses the path that is right for him: college, technical school or starting a career.

-"The men who work at Vertus are advocates for our youth and mentors."− Erica Scott, parent
+"The men who work at Vertus are mentors and advocates for our youth."− Erica Scott, parent

 "Vertus starts with the student where they are currently in their education and helps them to progress from there instead of pushing them ahead."− Char Guess Bardques, parent

 "When my son was at his former school, he had problems with teachers.
 At first, he didn't like Vertus, but two weeks into being at Vertus he truly came out of his shell.
 His grades went up due to the environment at Vertus and the support that he gets from being here.
 It is a small environment and the teachers take their time.
 He loves it here now."− David Gayle Sr., parent

 "My son gets individual attention in a college preparatory environment."− Maria Reyes, parent

 "I value how every morning the students say the Vertus creed, which gives them confidence and starts their day on a positive note."− Lois Williams, parent